 In 2036, when a visitor approaches the Appalachian Highlands, the presence of East Tennessee State University looms large.
-It is seen in the far outskirts of the region on "Welcome to ETSU" signs; in the high-tech, manufacturing, and health care corridor that embraces the region; and in the vibrant college town of Johnson City, where campus and community are synonymous.
-The message is clear - ETSU is a foundational presence in the region, contributing to the overall high quality of life, innovation, industry and business, health, and well-being, as well as cultural vitality and diversity.
-These themes define its overall "Culture of Excellence," attributed to quided visioning and planning for ETSU's 125th anniversary.
+It is seen in the far outskirts of the region on "Welcome to ETSU" signs; in the high-tech, manufacturing and health care corridor that embraces the region; and in the vibrant college town of Johnson City, where campus and community are synonymous.
+The message is clear - ETSU is the preeminent player in the region, contributing to the overall high quality of life, innovation, industry and business, health, and well-being, as well as cultural vitality and diversity.
+These themes define its overall "Culture of Excellence," whose attributes guided visioning and planning for ETSU's 125th anniversary.

 In the neighborhoods near the main campus, a diverse composition of students, parents, alumni, tourists, and others populate the restaurants, retail stores, hotels, and businesses that have developed into a "new downtown" geographically connected to the university.
 Some in this busy crowd are on their way to the Martin Center, which features the sweep of programs from the musical treasures of Appalachia to Broadway and beyond.
-Along with ETSU's Multicultural Center, the vitality of a global society is brought home so that everyone

-- resident or visitor - can enjoy the richness of a global culture at ETSU.
+Along with ETSU's Multicultural Center, the vitality of a global society is brought home so that everyone, resident, or visitor, can enjoy the richness of a global culture at ETSU.

-As you move toward downtown Johnson City, due to the success of the West Walnut Street Corridor redevelopment, a visitor could miss where the university stops and the city begins.
+As you move toward downtown Johnson City, due to the success of the West Walnut Street Corridor redevelopment, a visitor could miss where the university stops, and the city begins.
 Thanks to partnerships between the university and city, this redevelopment has provided walkable spaces from the university through downtown, allowing for the development of public-private partnerships that provide co-working and educational space that includes credit and non-credit classes.
-Furthermore, the university has driven residential development that expanded the opportunity for out-of-state graduate and professional students to develop a sense of place that has led many of those students to remain in the Appalachian Highlands area post-graduation.
-Among the major features of this space are King Commons and Founders Park, where residents and students regularly participate in festivals, fitness experiences, arts show cases, and other cultural experiences before dining at one of the many restaurants downtown.
+Furthermore, the university has driven residential development that expanded the opportunity for out-of-state graduate and professional students to develop a sense of place that has led many of those students to remain in the Johnson City area post-graduation.
+One of the major features of this space are King Commons and Founders Park, where residents and students regularly participate in festivals, fitness experiences, arts showcased, and other cultural experiences before dining at one of the many restaurants downtown.

 Enthusiastic fans from across the region have gathered to enjoy various exhilarating gameday experiences due to the championship athletics environment.
 ETSU's "front porch" philosophy toward athletics has significantly engaged the campus and the community.
-ETSU is well-positioned in its conference of choice and, due to a substantial array of modern facilities, can host collegiate competitions in a best-in-class manner.
-The Center of Excellence for Sport Science and Coach Education (in conjunction with the SERK department), through continued investment, is seen as a global leader in the field and positively impacts the research, teaching, and service reputation of the entire university.
-Specific examples of these facilities are the William B. Greene, Jr., football stadium, the adjacent outdoor adventure course, and the renovations to Freedom Hall.
+ETSU is well-positioned in its conference of choice, and due to a substantial array of modern facilities, can host collegiate competitions in a best-in-class manner.
+Specific examples of these facilities are the William B. Greene football stadium, the adjacent outdoor adventure course, and the renovations to Freedom Hall.
 These improvements have been made possible by the sustainable athletics business plan and financial model that returns revenues to the academic infrastructure, embodies a shared-use philosophy, and deepens connections with the community at large.